gitorko/gitorko.github.io/source/_posts/Spring-Boot-Drools.md

 tags: drools,spring boot,spring
 ---

-A Spring boot application integration Drools.
+A Spring boot application integration with Drools.
 Drools is a Business Rule Management System (BRMS).
 Business & Non-Technical users can write the rules in a format that is easy to understand and plug it into drools engine.
 These rules/facts are processed to produce results.
 Cost of changing the rules is low.

 Github: [https://github.com/gitorko/project63](https://github.com/gitorko/project63)